spitlo/spitlo.github.io/README.md

 - [ ] Embed hidden audio links in pages that player can pick up on?
 - [ ] Fix taxonomy width issues on small screens
 - [ ] Improve favicon
-- [ ] Improve search
-  - [ ] Implement search for mobile
-  - [x] ~~Fix bug with search not working after editing query~~ This seems to be a problem in elasticlunr
-  - [x] Add ellipsis in front of cropped text
 - [ ] Randomize start page
 - [ ] Switch to using OGG instead of MP3 for audio?
 - [x] Add favicon